Voxmelt

 Exactly what it ran on

 A benchmark without its environment is an anecdote.
-Reproduce ours or run your own card; the numbers scale with your GPU.
+Reproduce ours or run your own hardware; Whisper numbers scale with your GPU, Parakeet numbers with your CPU.

 NVIDIA driver595.79